andreygubarev/getansible/README.md

 Setting up Ansible using package manager means sticking to the version provided by the OS, which always lags behind the latest release.
 Setting up Ansible using Python package manager means relying on the PYPI repository, which may be down.

+Thus, `getansible.sh` was created to provide a self-contained, portable, isolated, and reproducible Ansible installation.

 # Reference

 The project is possible only because of the following tools: